Severson scores 2 as Devils beat Islanders, end 6-game skid

 However, Severson gave the Devils the lead about 30 seconds later as he got the rebound of a shot by Gibbons and beat Halak from the right circle.
 It was the defenseman’s fifth goal of the season and first in 12 games.

-Severson doubled the Devils' lead on a one-timer from the deep center point near the blue line off a pass from Ben Lovejoy with 5:36 remaining.
+Severson doubled the Devils’ lead on a one-timer from the deep center point near the blue line with 5:36 remaining.

 The Devils took over from there.

-New Jersey tied it on the power play with 4:40 left in the opening period as Palmieri beat Halak with a one-timer from the left circle for his eighth.
+New Jersey, which came in seventh in the NHL on the power play at 21.8 percent, tied it with the man advantage with 4:40 left in the opening period as Palmeiri beat Halak with a one-timer from the left circle for his eighth.

-The Islanders' Brock Nelson and New Jersey captain Andy Greene tussled briefly in front of the Devils' net as time expired in the first.
-It was the first NHL fight for each.
+The Islanders’ Brock Nelson and New Jersey captain Andy Greene tussled briefly as time expired in the first.
+Both received five-minute penalties to start the second period.

 NOTES: New York has been outshot 493-374 in the last 12 games, with Halak starting 10.
-That includes the 56 faced by Thomas Greiss against the Canadiens. ...
+That includes the 56 faced by Thomas Greiss in the Islanders’ 5-4 overtime win at Montreal on Monday night. ...
 New York lost for just the second time in 18 games when scoring the first goal. ...
 The teams play two more times — both in New Jersey — on Feb.
 24 and March 31. ...
 Hall extended his points streak to five games with four goals and five assists in the stretch. ...
+Devils D Sami Vatanen had an assist on Palmieri’s goal, giving him 99 for his career in 299 games. ...
 New Jersey improved to 17-0-2 when leading after two periods.

 Devils: Host Metropolitan Division-leading Washington on Thursday night.